 The late deadline is only offered for Homework Assignments.
 In-class exercises have to be turned in during class.
-Practice Exercises have to be turned in before the next class-period begins.
+Practice Exercises have to be turned in on or before the due-date.
 Discussion Sessions have to be completed in that class meeting.